MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-logging.md

  :::image type="content" source="media/ad-fs-tshoot-logging/ADFS_Audit_1.PNG" alt-text="Screenshot of the PowerShell window showing the results of the Get-AdfsProperties cmdlet with the Audit Level property called out.":::

-The auditing level can be raised or lowered by using the PowerShell cmdlet: ``Set-AdfsProperties -AuditLevel``.
+You can raise or lower the auditing level by using the PowerShell cmdlet: ``Set-AdfsProperties -AuditLevel``.

 :::image type="content" source="media/ad-fs-tshoot-logging/ADFS_Audit_2.png" alt-text="Screenshot of the PowerShell window showing the Set-AdfsProperties -AuditLevel Verbose cmdlet typed in the command prompt.":::

-## Types of Events
+## Types of events

 AD FS events can be of different types, based on the different types of requests processed by AD FS.
 Each type of event has specific data associated with it.
-The type of events can be differentiated between sign-in requests (such as token requests) versus system requests (server-server calls including fetching configuration information).
+The type of events can be differentiated between sign-in requests, such as token requests, versus and system requests, such as server-server calls, including fetching configuration information.

 The following table describes the basic types of events.